 - Farm Trucks split out expenses related to repairs, fuel, and tabs (included as a miscellaneous expense) accordingly, if possible.
-If this is not possible, use judgment and include the farm truck expenses as repair or miscellaneous expenses. - Semi/Grain Trucks fuel, repairs, etc. are considered Hauling and Trucking expenses. - Non-Farm/Over the Road Trucking income and expenses related to non-farm trucking operations should not be included in the farm analysis.
-These are considered personal business income and expenses.
-If desired, include a Value-Added enterprise to analyze such enterprises.
+If this is not possible, use judgment and include the farm truck expenses as repair or miscellaneous expenses. - Semi/Grain Trucks fuel, repairs, etc. are considered Hauling and Trucking expenses. - Non-Farm/Over the Road Trucking income and expenses related to non-farm trucking operations shouldn't be included in the farm analysis.
+Include a Value-Added enterprise if desired in detailed direct expense data entry to select direct crop expense Crop Expense detail in the whole farm analysis.